TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/supported_constructs.rst

 Decorators: function and class, with and without parameters
 -----------------------------------------------------------

 Transcrypt supports decorators on methods and classes.
 A decorator itself can be a function or an object with an overloaded __call__ operator.
 Parameterized decorator factories are also supported.
-Decorators on methods are not supported, except trivially for @classmethod.
-Methods decorated with @classmethod can be called on an object as demonstrated in the code below, not on a class.
-All flavours of properties are fully supported, though directly and not through decorator syntax.
+All flavours of properties can be used directly or through decorator syntax.
 Extensive use of properties is demonstrated in the :ref:`properties testlet <autotest_properties>`.

 .. literalinclude:: ../../development/automated_tests/transcrypt/decorators/__init__.py
 	:tab-width: 4